jodoe/tenda-01/README.md

  ![monitor running](https://github.com/jodoe/tenda-01/blob/main/recording.gif)

-When running, you can view the singal quality RSSI, TS and RX speeds and rough bar graph showing signal quality.
+When running, you can view the signal quality RSSI, TS and RX speeds and a rough bar graph showing signal quality.

 All of this code is AI generated.